Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Simplifying Bayesian Neural networks

 \subsection{Bayesian inference on the (n-)last layer(s) only}

-The main concern about being truly Bayesian for a whole ANN is that the architecture of deep neural networks makes it quite redundant to account for uncertainty for a large number of successive layers.
-Instead, recent research tried to use only a few stochastic layers, usually positioned at the end of the networks \cite{zeng2018relevance, brosse2020lastlayer}.

-Training only a few stochastic layers can drastically simplify the learning procedure.
-It removes many conception and training problems while still being able to give meaningful results from a Bayesian perspective.
-It can be interpreted as learning jointly a point-estimate transformation followed by a shallow BNN.
+The architecture of deep neural networks makes it quite redundant to account for uncertainty for a large number of successive layers.
+Instead, recent research aims to use only a few stochastic layers, usually positioned at the end of the networks \cite{zeng2018relevance, brosse2020lastlayer}; see Figure~\ref{fig:lastlayer}.
+With only a few stochastic layers, training and evaluation can be drastically sped up while still obtaining meaningful results from a Bayesian perspective.
+This approach can be seen as learning a point estimate transformation followed by a shallow BNN.

-Training a (n)last-layer BNN seems non-trivial at first, but it is in fact very similar to learning the parameters for the prior, as presented in Section \ref{sec:learnprior}.
-The weights of the non-bayesian layers should be considered as both prior and variational-posterior parameters.
+Training a BNN with some non-stochastic layers is similar to learning the parameters for the prior presented in Section \ref{sec:learnprior}.
+The weights of the non-Bayesian layers should be considered as both prior and variational-posterior parameters.